nesi/perf-training/_lessons/python-scatter/01-profiling.md

 ## Introduction to profiling

 Profiling tools help you understand how much time is spent in different parts of your code when it runs.
+This can be function, loop or source code line based.
-This is important for optimising code, as it enables you to focus your efforts on improving the parts of the code that will result in the biggest gains in performance.
+This information is important for optimising code, as it enables you to focus your efforts on improving the parts of the code that will result in the biggest gains in performance.